 Environmental Risk Management

-The following section demonstrates AA REIT’s approach to managing climate-related risks that may impact our business, with close reference to the four primary pillars of TCFD.
+The table below demonstrates how AA REIT approaches the various climate-related risks that may impact our business, with close reference to the four primary pillars of TCFD:

 Key Components of TCFD Recommendations AA REIT’s Response